bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 37°
-- Rain
+- Cloudy
-- 92% humidity
+- 91% humidity
-- 19 mph wind
+- 21 mph wind
 - 100% cloud cover
 - 25 AQI 🟩
 - 1.14 inches of rain in the past 24 hours